The biggest plastic pollution issue we face is the smallest

-One of this biggest global issues affecting our oceans is plastic pollution.
+We are all aware that one of the biggest global issues affecting our oceans is plastic pollution.
 However, while much of the general public’s focus is on cleaning up the larger pieces of plastic from our beach, the biggest threat to wildlife and human health is the ever increasing amount of microplastics.
 These microplastics are getting into the food chain and we need more scientific data on its distribution and concentration.

 There are lots of scientists out there doing lots of really good research on the microplastic issue.
 However more needs to be done.
 For this reason we have launched The Big Microplastic Survey, a global citizen science project that will gather data and information about the microplastics problem from around the world.
 It is aimed at individuals and organisations that have access to the coast, rivers and lakes.